adaio/ada.js/README.md

-Ak47 is a tiny JavaScript library for defining observable properties and objects that can interact with eachother.
+Ak47 is a lightweight JavaScript library for defining observable properties that can interact with eachother.
+See examples and the code itself for documentation.

 * Example App: http://jsfiddle.net/azer/AC6GL
 * Performance Comparison with Backbone and Ember: http://jsfiddle.net/azer/TaADd/